protocol-governed-computing/pgc_release/README.md

 A platform is not a repository.
 It is the composition of a governance surface, workloads, and business domains under a conformance profile.
-This repository holds one such composition, sealed: the assembled snapshot for public identity `v3`, together with the manifest naming every component it was built from.
+This repository holds one such composition, sealed: the assembled snapshot for one public identity, together with the manifest naming every component it was built from.
+Which identity, which snapshot, and which components are stated in `MANIFEST.md`, which is generated at release time — this file does not restate them, because a hand-kept copy of a generated fact is a copy that drifts.

 It contains no source and no toolchain.
 It is the output the toolchain produced, kept so it can be cited, browsed, and checked.